Rangers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- Over their last 10 contests, the Rangers were named underdogs twice and lost each contest.
+- In three games as the underdog over the last 10 matchups, the Rangers have a record of 1-2.

-- In their last 10 games with an over/under, the Rangers and their opponents have combined to eclipse the total seven times.
+- When it comes to the over/under, the Rangers and their foes are 7-3-0 in their last 10 contests.

-- The Rangers have fallen short of covering the spread in the one of their past 10 contests that had a set spread.
+- The Rangers have come up short of covering the spread in the one of their past 10 contests that had a set spread.

 Rangers Betting Records & Stats

-- The Rangers have been chosen as underdogs in 18 games this year and have walked away with the win 10 times (55.6%) in those games.
+- The Rangers have won in 11, or 57.9%, of the 19 contests they have been named as odds-on underdogs this year.

-- Texas has a record of 5-6 in games where sportsbooks have it as underdogs of at least +115 on the moneyline.
+- Texas has a record of 9-7, a 56.2% win rate, when it's set as an underdog of -105 or more by oddsmakers this season.

-- The Rangers have an implied victory probability of 46.5% according to the moneyline set by oddsmakers for this matchup.
+- The Rangers have an implied victory probability of 51.2% according to the moneyline set for this matchup.

-- Texas and its opponents have gone over the total this season in 29 of its 48 opportunities.
+- Texas and its opponents have hit the over in 30 of its 49 games with a total this season.

-- In three games with a line this season, the Rangers have a mark of 2-1-0 against the spread.
+- The Rangers are 2-1-0 against the spread in their three games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.